qubole/sparklens/README.md

 [    679                                                  |||||||||||||||||||||||||||||||]
 ```

-*Lots of interesting per stage metrics like Input, Output, Shuffle Input and Shuffle Output per stage. **OneCoreComputeHours**
+*Lots of interesting per-stage metrics like Input, Output, Shuffle Input and Shuffle Output per stage. **OneCoreComputeHours**
-available and used per stage to find out inefficient stages.
+available and used per stage to discover inefficient stages.

 ```
 Total tasks in all stages 189446